MohammedAlghamdi3/HW-W02D04-sheetcheat/README.md

    * ##### How to write an if Statements
       ```javascript
         // write the syntax
+     == (equal to)	Checks if the values of two operands are equal or not, if yes then condition becomes true.
+     "==="it verifies that the objects being compared are of the same type and avoids implicit conversions.

+        -
+    >(greater than)	Checks if the value of left operand is greater than the value of right operand, if yes then condition becomes true.
        ```
  * ### functions:
     * How you declare a function: